The United States, Afghanistan, Betrayal & America's Enemies Domestic & Abroad With Lara Logan & Chase Geiser | OAP #62

 Then you locked down the country.

-You locked down the country by pressuring the neighbors not to allow Afghans in, pressuring the neighbors not to allow American veterans in who were trying uh to help Afghans get out.
+You locked down the country by pressuring the neighbors not to allow Afghans in, pressuring the neighbors not to allow American veterans in who were trying to help Afghans get out.

 You turned the entire country into a prison.

-I mean, I it's just it's unimaginable that you would slip the throats of the people that helped you and that that gave uh their sons and daughters uh to fight with you, and then on top of that, you would lie about it and make it their fault and call them a bunch of cowards.
+I mean, it's just, it's unimaginable that you would slit the throats of the people that helped you and that gave their sons and daughters to fight with you.

-I mean, that is like the degree to which that is morally depraved, is to me beyond description.
+I mean, that is like the degree to which that is morally depraved is to me beyond description.

 Why did we do it the way we did?

-Well, you know, that that is um first of all, it's a great question because it's one of the most basic fundamental questions of journalism, right?
+Well, you know, that is, first of all, it's a great question because it's one of the most basic fundamental questions of journalism, right, that every journalist should ask.

 It's also the obvious question.

-Um, but it's not a question for me.
+But it's not a question for me.

 I mean, I can tell you my analysis.